Royal Military Police: In the United Kingdom

 Royal Military Police personnel are not constables under UK law and do not have any specific police powers over the general public, only whilst dealing with service personnel.
 The RMP are subject to inspection by HM Inspectorate of Constabulary, in the same way as UK civilian police forces.

-RMP personnel sometimes have powers, conferred by Military lands byelaws, to give lawful directions to civilians who are on Ministry of Defence land affected by such byelaws.
-This may include the power to regulate vehicular and pedestrian traffic, close or restrict access, or to direct civilians to leave Military land to which the byelaws apply.
-The particulars of these powers are highly changeable and are determined by each individual Statutory Instrument.
+RMP personnel sometimes have powers, conferred by military lands byelaws, to give lawful directions to civilians who are on Ministry of Defence land affected by such byelaws.
+This may include the power to regulate vehicular and pedestrian traffic, close or restrict access, or to direct civilians to leave military land to which the byelaws apply.
+The particulars of these powers are highly changeable and are determined by each individual statutory instrument.

-A member of the Royal Military Police can arrest any individual in the UK whom he or she has reasonable grounds to believe to be a serving member of HM Armed Forces and to have committed a relevant civil or military law offence.
+A member of the Royal Military Police can arrest any individual in the UK whom they have reasonable grounds to believe to be a serving member of HM Armed Forces and to have committed a relevant civil or military law offence.
 RMP personnel do not have to be on Ministry of Defence land to exercise their authority over service personnel.
-The RMP also have police powers over personnel of the other two branches of the Armed Forces: the Royal Navy and the Royal Air Force.
+The RMP also have police powers over personnel of the other two branches of the armed forces: the Royal Navy and the Royal Air Force.
 The Royal Navy Police and RAF Police also have reciprocal police powers over British Army personnel.